• Skip to primary navigation

 Myrrh is THE sanctified incense used in Jerusalem.
 Multiple times, Myrrh has been mentioned in the Bible as it was one of the gifts given by the tree wise men who visited Jesus.
 The other gifts included Gold, which symbolizes kingship, and Frankincense, which symbolizes worship.
 Myrrh symbolized purification, mourn and death.
 That said, Myrrh was also an essential ingredient of holy anointing oils used in anointing of high priests and kings.
 Offering of this holy oil was an important part of the service in the temple because of the important roles and purpose that it partakes in sacred rituals.

 Even long before, Myrrh oil has served essential purposes.
 In 1st BC, Diodorus Siculus recorded that myrrh was traded from indigenous Ethiopia until it reached the Mediterranean region.
-Middle Eastern Cultures as well as Egypt used oil scented with myrrh in worshipping rituals.
+Middle Eastern Cultures as well as Egypt used oil scented with myrrh in worship rituals.
 Greek soldiers used this oil in combat to clean, disinfect and stop wounds from bleeding.
 It has never been a secret that myrrh oil has served a lot of uses.
 Even the Chinese used this essential oil as a medicine way back to Tang dynasty.
 Up until now, myrrh is widely used by people around the world.

 How Is It Made?

-myrrh resin used to make essential oilMyrrh essential oil is extracted from dried resins by steam distillation.
+Myrrh essential oil is extracted from dried resins by steam distillation.
 The “resin” is an organic substance that flows out of a knotted, small, thorny tree, Commiphora myrrha, which is usually found in Middle Eastern and African countries.

 To gather resin, a tree is cut.
 Cutting the tree allows it to bleed a sticky flammable substance.
 This gum-like substance is allowed to dry up and produce and tear-like saps to a size of a walnut in the trunks of the tree.
 Then it is collected and used to extract myrrh oil.